Finite generators for countable group actions in the Borel and Baire category settings: Finite generators in the case of -compact spaces

 For the next two statements, let $X$ be a second countable Hausdorff topological space equipped with a continuous action of $G$.

-\begin{lemma} Let $\U \subseteq Pow(X)$ be a countable base for $X$ closed under the $G$-action and finite unions/intersections.
+\begin{lemma} Let $\U \subseteq Pow(X)$ be a countable basis for $X$ closed under the $G$-action and finite unions/intersections.
 Let $\rho$ be a $G$-invariant finitely additive probability measure on the $G$-algebra generated by $\U$.
 For every $A \subseteq X$, define

 Then: \begin{enumerate}[(a)] \item $\mu^*$ is a $G$-invariant outer measure.

 \item If $K \subseteq X$ is compact, then $K$ is metrizable and $\mu^*$ is a metric outer measure on $K$ (with respect to any compatible metric). \end{enumerate} \end{lemma} \begin{proof} It is a standard fact from measure theory that $\mu^*$ is an outer measure.
 That $\mu^*$ is $G$-invariant follows immediately from $G$-invariance of $\rho$ and the fact that $\U$ is closed under the action of $G$.